 There are two types of emergency contraceptive pill which contain different active ingredients that prevent a pregnancy becoming established.

-Products containing the active ingredient levonorgestrel, a synthetic version of the hormone progesterone, include Levonelle One Step†, Boots Emergency Contraceptive† and generic levonorgestrel.
+Products containing the active ingredient levonorgestrel, which is a synthetic version of the hormone progesterone, include Levonelle One Step*, Boots Emergency Contraceptive* and generic levonorgestrel.
 Levonorgestrel is thought to work by stopping the release of an egg (ovulation) and preventing sperm from fertilising an egg that has already been released.
 It must be taken within 72 hours (three days) of unprotected sex to help prevent pregnancy.